elsampsa/valkka-live/docs/modules.rst

     valkka-bionic-install

-to install all dependencies for all the examples
+to install all dependencies for all the examples (excluding Yolo object detection)

 Movement Detector
 -----------------